qmk/qmk_firmware/keyboards/matchstickworks/southpad/keymaps/default/readme.md

-# The default keymap for snampad
+# The default keymap for southpad